Are you a chocolate lover who just can’t stand the fact that dogs aren’t allowed eat chocolate with you? We’ve got a very tasty solution!

 Preheat oven to 350º

-Use the food processor to pulverize rolled oats until a fine, floury texture is reached.
+Use the food processor to pulverize rolled oats until a fine, floury texture is reached, then set aside.

-Lightly grease the silicone tray and place on the cookie sheet for stability.
+Lightly grease the silicone tray and place on a cookie sheet for stability.

 Drop batter by spoonfuls into molds.